LLB Law and French

 Year 1

-You will be introduced to general legal principles and legal techniques and will study compulsory courses including:
+You will be introduced to general legal principles and legal techniques.
+You will study compulsory courses including:

 Year 2

-You will also study fascinating writers whose work has been considered marginal to French culture for reasons of gender or colonial politics.
+You will study works by writers such as Montaigne, Racine, Molière and Baudelaire alongside texts that have been considered marginal to French culture for reasons of gender or colonial politics.

 Year 3

-During Year 3, you will spend at least 30 weeks on approved study placement in a French-speaking country studying agreed courses in Law and French.
+During Year 3, you will spend at least 30 weeks on an approved study placement in a French-speaking country.
+You will study agreed courses in law and French.
+We typically have exchange places at partner universities across Belgium, France and Switzerland.

 Year 4